 In this article, we are going to look into the different facets of cloud computing in healthcare and how it is revolutionizing the domain.

 What is Cloud Computing in Healthcare?

 Cloud computing for the healthcare industry describes the approach of implementing remote server access via the internet to store, manage, and process healthcare data.
 This process, which is stark opposite to the one where on-site data centers are established for hosting data on personal computers, provides a flexible solution for healthcare stakeholders to remotely access servers where the data is hosted.

 According to a BCC report, the worldwide healthcare cloud computing market is poised to hit $35 billion by the year 2022, with an annual growth rate of 11.6%.

 Shifting to the cloud comes with two-fold benefits for both patients and providers.
-On the business side, cloud computing has proved to be beneficial for lowering the operational spend while enabling healthcare providers to deliver high-quality and personalized care.
+On the business side, virtualization in cloud computing has proved to be beneficial for lowering the operational spend while enabling healthcare providers to deliver high-quality and personalized care.

 The patients, on the other hand, are getting accustomed with instant delivery of the healthcare services.
 Moreover, healthcare cloud computing increases patient engagement by giving them access to their healthcare data, which ultimately results in better patient outcomes.

 The remote accessibility of healthcare added with the democratization of data free the providers and patients while breaking down the location barriers to healthcare access.